-The majority of the expense is for labor, the inverter needed to convert DC solar power to AC wall plug power, and permitting.
+The majority of the expense is for labor and local permitting.

 This was the quid pro quo that enabled PG&E to agree to the whole plan in the first place.
 So, you won’t get rich off your solar system.

 Now for the lease or buy question.
-If you don’t have $32,000 for a solar installation, (or $16,000 for a normal size house with no Teslas), or you want to preserve your capital for your trading account, you may want to lease from a company such as Solar City.
+If you don’t have $100,000 for a cutting-edge, state-of-the-art solar installation, (or $16,000 for a normal size house with no Teslas), or you want to preserve your capital for your trading account, you may want to lease from a company.

 So if you can possibly afford it, buy, don’t rent.

 This being Silicon Valley, niche custom financing firms have emerged to let you have your cake and eat it, too.